Ladder99/ladder99/design/data.md

       cache.set(key, item) // note: this will cause cache to publish shdr }

-simulator-mqtt sends data from messages.js, which has:
+so simulator-mqtt sends data from messages.js, which has:

     {
       topic: 'l99/${deviceId}/evt/status',